 Just because pineapple is healthy for parakeets does not mean they will enjoy eating it.
 Anyone with children knows this fact to be true.
 So, do parakeets like pineapple?

-Although some parakeets may prefer other fruits, the species loves these delicious fruits.
+Although some parakeets may prefer other fruits, the birds as a whole love these delicious fruits.
 Even parakeets that are often hesitant to new food often find themselves gobbling down pineapples.
 You should not have any trouble feeding pineapple to your parakeet because they love the taste.

 How to Feed Your Parakeet Pineapple